apache/maven-resolver-ant-tasks/README.md

 Authentication elements are used to access remote repositories.
-Every authentication definition will be added globally and chosen based on the 'servers' attribute.
+Every authentication definition will be added globally and chosen based on the `servers` attribute.
 If this attribute is not set, an authentication has to be referenced explicitly to be used.

     <authentication username="login" password="pw" id="auth"/>